Swiss-Polar-Institute/data-management-guidance/documentation/directory_structure.md

 An organised directory structure will work wonders when it comes to looking for files you haven't been working on for a while.
 Think about a hierarchical structure that could be repeated across all of your projects.

-A good example can be seen here.
-TODO

 ## Handy tips ##

 * Don't use spaces or special characters in directory names, instead split the sections using underscores ( _ ) or dashes ( - ) and words within sections using CamelCaps (starting each word with a capital letter).
 This can help with readability.